 More years ago than I care to recall I led a fast and furious life in London, working in the music industry.
 During this time I also helped a local charity by fostering dogs with behavioural problems.
-Tiring of this frenetic lifestyle I decamped to my native Scotland and bought a flat in Troon.
+Tiring of this frenetic lifestyle I decamped to my native Scotland.

-I first came into contact with bloodhounds while staying overnight with Andy and Debbie Pownall after a holiday with my friend Zena.
+I first came into contact with bloodhounds through Andy and Debbie Pownall around 18 years ago after coming back from holiday .
 Frankly I was terrified!
 There were nine of these monsters!!

 However, a friendship developed and I began to spend time with the hounds, to learn about them, and to appreciate the finer points of their behaviour!
 I also introduced my sister, Pam, to them.

 While in Troon for a few weeks I received a phone call from Debbie saying that as I was nearest (ie in Scotland!) could I drive to Grantown on Spey and pick up a rescue bloodhound.
 (Geography is not Debbies forte!)

 Apparently the owners were moving in two days and were unable to take their hound with them.
 I travelled through gales and mud slides, with water coming through the car doors until I finally reached my destination.
 Ken, a six year old bloodhound, jumped into the car quite happily and we set off home.

 I was supposed to take Ken to Debbie, where he would have been kennelled and assessed but after a few hours I had decided that he was mine!
 He had also decided that I was his!